dymmond/esmerald/docs/routing/router.md

 ## Child Esmerald Application

 What is this?
-We call it `ChildEsmerald` but in fact is simply Esmerald but under a different name mostly for visualisation purposes and for the sake of organization.
+We call it `ChildEsmerald` but in fact is simply Esmerald but under a different name mostly for visualisation purposes and for the sake of organisation.

 !!!
 Check
-    Using `ChildEsmerald` or `Esmerald` is exactly the same thing, it is only if you prefer to create a `sub application` and you prefer to use a different class instead of `Esmerald` to make it more organized.
+    Using `ChildEsmerald` or `Esmerald` is exactly the same thing, it is only if you prefer to create a `sub application` and you prefer to use a different class instead of `Esmerald` to make it more organised.

-When organizing routes, using the `Router` class itself can be a bit limiting because there are certain attributes that when used within an instance or a `Router` to be passed to [add_route](#add_route) they won't be picked up.
+When organising routes, using the `Router` class itself can be a bit limiting because there are certain attributes that when used within an instance or a `Router` to be passed to [add_route](#add_route) they won't be picked up.

 Example: